 Finishing a deferred adjudication does not result in a conviction.
 Technically, the charges are dismissed.

-However, a successful deferred will still impact a job search.
+However, a successful deferred will still impact a job search, and could impact future car lease deals and used cars you buy.
 It can disqualify a person in some instances from owning a gun or getting licensed by the state in professional capacity.
 If a person is an immigrant, it can impact applying for citizenship.
 In fact, under federal law (which governs immigration and most gun laws), deferred is considered a conviction.

 As I have said before, the number one myth in Texas criminal law is “finish your deferred and the offense disappears.
 It’s like it never happened.”
 This lie is told to defendants every day in every court house in every county in Texas.